akramwarsi/Weather-App-React/README.md

 - Search weather by city name
 - Display the list of searched cities
 - Display weather for the selected location
-- Display weather for the default location (Dubai, Abu Dhabi, Karachi etc)
+- Display weather for the default location (Dubai, Abu Dhabi etc)
 - Remove an item from the list

 ![DEMO]()